wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/media-services/media-services-dotnet-get-started.md

 >[AZURE.NOTE]
 > To complete this tutorial, you need an Azure account.
-If you don't have an account, you can create a trial account in just a couple of minutes.
-For details, see <a href="/pricing/1rmb-trial/?WT.mc_id=A8A8397B5" target="_blank">Azure Trial</a>.
+For details, see [Azure Trial](/pricing/1rmb-trial/?WT.mc_id=A261C142F).

+##Overview

 This tutorial walks you through the steps of implementing a Video-on-Demand (VoD) content delivery application using Azure Media Services (AMS) SDK for .NET.

 The tutorial introduces the basic Media Services workflow and the most common programming objects and tasks required for Media Services development.
 At the completion of the tutorial, you will be able to stream or progressively download a sample media file that you uploaded, encoded, and downloaded.

-## Prerequisites
+## What you'll learn
-The following prerequisites are required to start developing with Media Services SDK for .NET.

-- Operating Systems: Windows 8 or later, Windows 2008 R2, Windows 7.
-- .NET Framework 4.5 or .NET Framework 4.0
-- Visual Studio 2010 SP1 (Professional, Premium, Ultimate, or Express) or later.

-The following tasks are shown in this Quickstart.
+The tutorial show how to accomplish the following tasks:

 1. Create a Media Services account (using the Azure Management Portal).
 2. Configure streaming endpoint (using the portal).